codeskyblue/uiautodev/README.md

 pip install uiautodev
 ```

-If you want to support harmony, some dependencies need to be installed, please run the following command
+To enable Harmony support, run the following command to install its dependencies:

 ```sh
 uiautodev install-harmony